North Korean cult of personality: Kim Ŭngu

-According to the official North Korean history, Kim Ŭngu, Kim Il Sung's paternal great-grandfather, fought against the American schooner USS General Sherman in the 1866 incident and was also an anti-Japanese activist; North Korea won the battle and captured the ship which is now on display in a museum.
+According to the official North Korean history, Kim Ŭngu, Kim Il Sung's paternal great-grandfather, fought against the American schooner USS General Sherman in the 1866 incident and was also an anti-Japanese activist.
 However, these claims remain unsubstantiated and many historians outside of North Korea doubt their legitimacy.

 Kang Pan Sok

 Kang Pan Sok, the mother of Kim Il Sung, was the first member of the Kim family to have a cult of personality of her own to supplement that of her son's, from the late 1960s onwards.
-In addition to a museum and statue in Chilgol, her birthplace, she has been given the title "Mother of Korea" and has had songs and articles written in praise of her.
+In addition to a museum and statue in Chilgol, her birthplace, and the Kang Pan Sok Revolutionary Academy in Pyongyang, she has been given the title "Mother of Korea" and has had songs and articles written in praise of her.

 Kim Hyong-jik

 Kim Hyong-jik, the father of Kim Il Sung, is venerated by official North Korean historiographies for having been a prominent leader of the anti-colonial Korean independence movement.
 In fact, official sources claim that Kim not only led the March 1st Uprising of 1919, but also that it took place in Pyongyang—both blatant fabrications.
+North Korean histography also states that even when Kim Hyong-jik was arrested and imprisoned, his will did not change under torture.
 While in reality Kim was at one point briefly detained for anti-Japanese activities, most outside scholars do not support claims of anything further.
 In fact, according to biographer Dae-Sook Suh, efforts to describe Kim Hyong-jik as playing a major role in the anti-Japanese struggle "seem to be directed more toward upgrading the attributes of Kim [Il-sung] as a pious son."
 This attribution became important as Kim Il Sung used these stories to aid his ascent to power.

+In 1975, the North Korean government renamed Pyongyang First Normal University as Kim Hyong Jik Normal University in honor of Kim Hyong Jik.
+The North Korean government also established the Bonghwa Revolutionary Site Museum in Gangdong, Pyongyang, as a memorial.
 Kim Hyong-jik currently has a museum and statue dedicated to him in his hometown of Ponghwa.

 Kim Hyong-gwon

-Kim Hyong-gwon, paternal uncle of Kim Il Sung and brother of Kim Hyong-jik, is honored in North Korea as an anti-Japanese activist because he skirmished with local police, for which he was arrested and later died on January 12, 1936, during internment in Seoul.
+Kim Hyong-gwon, paternal uncle of Kim Il Sung and brother of Kim Hyong-jik, is honored in North Korea as an anti-Japanese activist because he skirmished with local police in Pungsan County, for which he was arrested sentenced to 15 years in prison for assaulting a police officer and was sent to Seodaemun Prison, where he died on January 12, 1936.
+The North Korean government began to cultivate a personality cult around him in 1976.
 There is a statue in his honor in Hongwon, the site of the skirmish.
-Kim Il Sung later renamed a county in southeastern Ryanggang Province after his uncle.
-It is called "Kimhyonggwon County".
+Kim Il Sung later renamed the Pungsan County in southeastern Ryanggang Province after his uncle.
+It is called Kimhyonggwon County.